Fool the MachineTrick neural network classifiers

 You can almost see the tree frog lurking in the back, if you imagine the two knobs on the cabinet are its eyes.
 Just kidding.
 Upload it to the challenge site and, instead of getting the predictions, we get the flag.

-The worst is that these issues persist across different models as long as the training data is similar.
+What is worse is that these issues persist across different models as long as the training data is similar.
 That means that we could probably pass the same image to a different animal image classifier and still get the same results.

 with an itch for CS